What is MDMA?

 In 1912, German pharmaceutical giant Merck first discovered and developed ecstasy.
 Apparently, they were looking for a lucrative way to suppress or control the appetites of German Army soldiers, their first human guinea pigs, and were trying to develop an anorectic drug.
 The company ended up abandoning the project when reports of bizarre side effects started coming out.
 The compound was withdrawn and consigned to oblivion until it was rescued and resurrected by Alexander Shulgin in the 1970s.

-This version even appeared in the official DEA website, on top of being regularly featured in news articles, textbooks and medical reports.
+This version even appeared on the official DEA website, on top of being regularly featured in news articles, textbooks, and medical reports.
 As with most other stories, repeat it often enough for long enough and it eventually becomes accepted as gospel truth.

 They got 1912 right.
 Merck DID develop the drug then but the “appetite suppressant” part was kind of an urban myth.
 It wasn’t even referred to as MDMA back then, but Methylsafrylamin.
 We will find out later how the “appetite suppressant” story may have started.

-Actual historical documents showed that the compound resulted from the company’s efforts to develop a blood clotting agent.
+Actual historical documents showed that the compound resulted from the company’s efforts to develop a blood-clotting agent.
 They were hoping to help save lives, not feed their soldiers less.
 Merck’s local competition Bayer held the patent for hydrastinine, which at the time was the best blood clot medicine available.
-Merck chemists were working on methylhydrastinin, a methylated analog of hydrastinine, which they believed would be as effective.
+Merck chemists were working on methyl hydrastinine, a methylated analog of hydrastinine, which they believed would be as effective.

-Dr. Anton Köllisch was tasked to synthesize methylhydrastinin and a new/alternative chemical method/procedure to synthesize hydrastinine that was not already covered by the Bayer patent.
+Dr. Anton Köllisch was tasked to synthesize methyl hydrastinine and a new/alternative chemical method/procedure to synthesize hydrastinine that was not already covered by the Bayer patent.
 Once completed the new syntheses were secured under patents 274250 and 279194.
-MDMA (by then called Safrylmethylamin) was only a precursor substance in these patents.
+MDMA (by then called Safrylmethylamin) was only a precursor substance in these patients.